arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

 {:.distinction.distinction-info.distinction-positive}

 A drip tape is typically used for small vegetable and fruit crops, flower beds and potted plants.
 A drip irrigation that uses a system of tubes is perfect for watering hedges, smaller trees and orchards.
-Fot the last one it is advised to combine the drip irrigation with additional water distribution points – sprinklers.
+For the last one, it is advised to combine the drip irrigation with additional water distribution points – sprinklers.

 ## Drip irrigation system installation – how to do it yourself?

-There are many companies that offer the installation of drip lines.
+There are many companies offering the installation of drip lines.
 It's useful if a drip irrigation system is going to cover a widespread area, such as a large cropland. **However, if you want to install a small, uncomplicated micro-irrigation system in your garden, consider doing it yourself.** It's not very difficult.

 Depending on the line you choose, place a hose or a tape on the ground.
 Usually, it is held by a set of special stakes. **Some systems can be buried underground**.
 Arrange the lines so that they lay right by the plants.
 The next step involves installing the emitters (if they are included in the system).
 Lastly, connect the drip line with a water source.
 If needed, you can also split the main line using several tubes.